Welcome to the Anthropocene

 II.
 Ideologies of the Anthropocene

 Our cynosure or guide to the Anthropocene is that of 'belief systems', 'world views', i.e. the ideational lineages and syncretisms that characterize the longue durée of Modernity.
-While mostly focused on the U.S.A., we also draw more broadly on our experience in the Americas (North, Central and South) and some of our experience in England and Africa.
+While mostly focused on views from the U.S.A., we also draw more broadly on our experience in the Americas (North, Central and South) and some of our experience in England and Africa.
 As anthropologists of U.S. birth (Santa Monica, California) and residence (now the Deep South), it is as European American citizens of this nation-state social system that we have the most experience, and that for which we have been sketching human ecosystemic processes for some decades, drawing in particular from notes made while participating and observing with the heart of a local-born, and the eye of an ethnographer.
 Our Anthropocene project is an attempt to broadly trace in historic time, and better understand, the ideational linages that contribute to the current florescence of human narcissism, and what many sentient creatures see as the degradation of the earth.
 Below is our first installment, four windows to view Renaissance contributions to our current multiplex of customs and beliefs.

 lII.
 Ideational Lineages from the Heterodoxy of the Renaissance

 The ideological incoherency of our times begins in the Renaissance, if not earlier.
-To illuminate this we begin our enquiry here with an introductory examination of Renaissance belief systems and world views.
+To illuminate this we begin our inquiry here with an introductory examination of Renaissance belief systems and world views.
 Our approach combines the perspectives of philosophical anthropology with information ecology and the technology of imagining.

 Figure RI.
 Four Renaissance Contributions to the Ideology of the Anthropocene